godlovegeekin/learning.base/README.md

-# something about cpp, python from youtube
+something about cpp, python from youtube nice font size